Home Heat Pump Guide

 • Weather compensation adjustments: Your installer may need to tweak the heating curve over the first few weeks.
 Some installers offer a follow-up visit after a month to fine-tune settings

 The key thing is to resist the urge to crank up the temperature.
 Let the system run as designed, and if something does not feel right after a couple of weeks, contact your installer to adjust the settings rather than overriding them.
+Pairing your heat pump with a solar panel system can further reduce electricity costs during those longer daytime running hours.

 Frequently Asked Questions